Gancedo-PetCo/delivery-pickup/README.md

   2. Endpoints

 ## Usage
+This service is meant to be used with a proxy server.
+If that is your intended use:

 - run `npm install` inside the photo-gallery directory to install dependencies
 - run `npm run seed` (to seed the database)